sebaxakerhtc/comfyui-telegram-bot/README.md

 Type in telegram bot:

 ```
-!!! a lot of cute construction minions
+-p a lot of cute construction minions
 ```

 Or like this:

 ```
-!!! a lot of cute construction minions -w 1216 -h 832
+-p a lot of cute construction minions -w 1216 -h 832
 ```
 Waiting...